NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ## Workflows for Advisors

 *These workflows are the ones that will be most helpful for advisors.
-Super Users and Admins are also able to complete these workflows.*
+Super Users and Administrators are also able to complete these workflows.*

 ### Drafting and Submitting Reports